Asia Pacific Peace Studies Institute

 The Asia Pacific Peace Studies journal features research and commentaries focusing on issues of positive peace, and seeks to serve as a bridge to connect two academic fields—Asian/Pacific studies and peace studies.

 In this turbulent time of global and national crises, we suggest revisiting JPRI co-founder Dr. Chalmers Johnson’s books and articles as well as reading new works from scholars and public intellectuals in the JPRI global network.

 Our flagship public affairs series has featured policymakers and social innovators such as John Williams (president, Federal Reserve Bank NY) and Ahmed Rahim (founder, Numi Organic Tea).
 After a COVID-hiatus, we hope to relaunch in 2022!

 Degree Programs & Life Learning

 Degrees + Certificates

-APPSI supports degree and certificate programs at Holy Names University by offering various co-curricular learning experiences such as internships, field trips, practitioner sessions, and peace-building projects.
+APPSI supports degree and certificate programs at Holy Names University by offering both classroom resources and experiencial learning through internships, field trips, public events, practitioner sessions, and peace-building projects.

 APPSI in K-14 Classroom

 APPSI is partnering with the HNU School of Education to create lesson plans!
 We aim to share insights from our research and peacebuilding projects with K-14 classrooms in Oakland and communities across the country.